vilhelmen/demoauthenticator/README.md

 Useful for demo/tutorial days.

-Needs JH 1.0 because that's when I added 'admin' to the autentication dict.
+Needs JH 1.0 because that's when I added 'admin' to the authentication dict.

 Install:
 ```